semaphoreci/docs/docs/account-management/user-management-and-permissions.md

 **Note:** Only an Admin or an Owner of the organization can perform these actions.

+## Deleting an organization

+Before you delete the organization, you need to [delete all projects](https://docs.semaphoreci.com/article/63-your-first-project#deleting-a-project) in it.
+Note that once you delete an organization, its content cannot be restored.
+Only the onwer of the organization can delete the organization.

+In order to delete the organization, you should:

+1. Go to **General Settings** at the bottom of the sidebar,
+2. Click on **Delete organization-name** at the bottom of the page,
+3. Type in the organization name to confirm and
+4. Click on **Delete organization-name organization** button.

-## Deleting organization and account
+## Deleting an account

-In order to delete your account and/or organization, please send an email to [support@semaphoreci.com](mailto:support@semaphoreci.com) from a primary email address connected to the GitHub account you use to log in to Semaphore 2.0.
+In order to delete your account, please send an email to [support@semaphoreci.com](mailto:support@semaphoreci.com) from a primary email address connected to the GitHub account you use to log in to Semaphore 2.0.
-In this email, include your GitHub username and the name of the organization you’d like to delete.
+In this email, please include your GitHub username.